alexanderlarsen/Saneject/README.md

 ## Limitations

+## Limitations

-- No support for injecting plain C# objects (POCOs) directly into other objects due to Unity's serialization limits.
-  Injection into serializable POCOs nested inside `MonoBehaviour` is supported.
+- Injecting plain C# objects (POCOs) directly into other objects is not supported due to Unity's serialization limits.
+Injection *into* serializable POCOs nested inside `MonoBehaviour` is supported.
-- Platform coverage is currently verified on Windows (Mono + IL2CPP) and Android (IL2CPP).
+- Verified on Windows (Mono + IL2CPP) and Android (IL2CPP).
 Other platforms remain untested.

+For design trade-offs compared to runtime DI frameworks, see [Runtime DI vs Saneject](#runtime-di-vs-saneject).

 ## Possible additions

-These are features that could be added if there’s interest.
+These are features that could be added if there's interest.

 - Asset binding by interface only, `BindAsset<IMyInterface>()`.
 Useful for injecting collections of different `ScriptableObject` that implement the same interface.